Pennsylvania State University: World Campus

 In 1998, the university launched Penn State World Campus, or Penn State Online, which offers more than 60 online education programs, degrees, and certificates.
 Distance education has a long history at Penn State, one of the first universities in the country to offer a correspondence course for remote farmers in 1892.
 Examples of online programs include an MBA, a master of professional studies in homeland security, a Bachelor of Science in nursing, and post-baccalaureate certificates in geographic information systems and applied behavior analysis.

 Organization and administration

 Penn State is a state-related university and a member of Pennsylvania's Commonwealth System of Higher Education.
-While it receives funding from the Commonwealth and is connected to the state through its board of trustees, however, it is otherwise independent and not subject to any direct control by the state.
+While it receives funding from the Commonwealth and is connected to the state through its board of trustees, it is otherwise independent and not subject to any direct control by the state.
 For the 2006–2007 fiscal year, the university received 9.7 percent of its budget from state appropriations, the lowest of the four state-related institutions in Pennsylvania.